techgnosis/tanzu-gitops/README.md

 ## TODO
-* Switch to Harbor 2 tile when it's included in TKGIMC, assuming 1.9
+* Switch to Contour at some point
 * Airgapped Helm.
 Relocate images with `kbld` and use `charts-syncer` to fix the Helm charts
 * Add Tekton pipelines
 * Combine spring-petclinic and product-api into the same cluster called `diy`.
 Use some RBAC to make it work.
 Apply it with TMC.